Protect Your Little Ripper’s Dome With This Top-Rated SKI Helmet

 Gonex Ski Helmet is a windproof skiing winter helmet designed for men, women, and kids.

-The soothing d about this helmet is that it always comes with several essential accessories These accessories include a protective cover, a storage bag, and a cleaning cloth.
+One of the soothing details about this helmet is that it always comes with several essential accessories.
+These accessories include a protective cover, a storage bag, and a cleaning cloth.

 CERTIFICATION: CE and ASTM F2040-11 Certified